goauthentik/authentik/website/docs/flow/index.md

 ## Import & Export

-Flows can be imported and exported to share with other people, the community and for troubleshooting.
+Flows can be imported and exported to share with other people, the community, and for troubleshooting.
 Flows can be imported to apply new functionality and apply existing workflows.

 Download our [Example flows](./examples/flows.md) and then import them into your authentik instance.